microsoft/vscode-docs/remote-tutorials/ssh/edit-and-debug.md

 ---
 # Edit and debug with VS Code

-From the Visual Studio Code File Explorer (`kb(workbench.view.explorer)`), navigate to your new myExpress folder and double-click the `app.js` file to open it in the editor.
+From the Visual Studio Code File Explorer (`kb(workbench.view.explorer)`), navigate to your new `myExpressApp` folder and double-click the `app.js` file to open it in the editor.

 ## IntelliSense